MicrochipTech/PIC32MZW1_Workshop/02_overview/README.md

 >- `SYS_NET_RecvMsg()` to receive data to the network
 >- `SYS_MQTT_Publish()` to publish MQTT message to the network

-Details information of each service can be found from [H3 GitHub page](https://github.com/pic32mzw1/wireless/tree/master/system).
+Details information of each service can be found [here](https://microchip-mplab-harmony.github.io/wireless/system/readme.html).
 This page includes all the service API and the use of each API.

 #### Wi-Fi System Service